Forrest Lucas

-Forrest Lucas (born February 1942) is an American businessman, the founder of Lucas Oil.
+Forrest Lucas (February 1, 1942 – August 23, 2025) was an American businessman, known for being the founder of Lucas Oil.

 Early life

 Lucas was born in February 1942, in Ramsey, Indiana, where he grew up, the eldest of four children.
 His parents Raymond and Marie had a small farm in Elkinsville, where he and his three sisters lived in "rural deprivation".

 He was educated to a high school level.

 Career

 Lucas bought his first truck when he was 19, and his first semi-trailer at 21.
 He got a job with Mayflower Transit.
 He built up a fleet of 13-14 trucks, and started freight brokerage.
 Following the deregulation of freight in 1980, he was the first to get a full licence to deliver freight in 48 states.

 In 1988, he founded Lucas Oil.
 In 2018, he founded Forrest Films, a film production company.

 Protect the Harvest

-Lucas is a founder of Protect the Harvest, a nonprofit organization which opposes "the radical animal rights movement" and particularly the Humane Society of the United States, which it calls "a wealthy and successful attack group".
+Lucas was a founder of Protect the Harvest, a nonprofit organization which opposes "the radical animal rights movement" and particularly the Humane Society of the United States, which it calls "a wealthy and successful attack group".